Sterling Hall bombing: Karleton "Karl" Armstrong

+Before the Sterling Hall bombing, Karl had committed other acts of anti-war violence, including setting fire to an ROTC installation at the University of Wisconsin Armory (the Red Gym), and bombing what he thought was the State's Selective Service headquarters, but turned out to be the University of Wisconsin Primate Research Center.
+Karl also attempted to plant explosives at a Prairie du Sac electrical substation that supplied power to the Badger Ammunition Plant, but was frightened off by the night watchman.

-After the bombing, he went into hiding until he was caught on February 16, 1972, in Toronto.
-He was sentenced to 23 years in prison, but served only seven years.
+After the bombing, Karl went into hiding for 18 months until his capture in Toronto on February 16, 1972.
+He was sentenced to 23 years in prison, but served only seven.
 After his release, Armstrong returned to Madison, where he operated a juice cart called Loose Juice on the library mall.
-In the early 2000s, he also owned a deli called Radical Rye on State Street near the UW–Madison campus until it was displaced by the development of the Overture Center.
+In the early 2000s, he opened a deli called Radical Rye on State Street near the UW–Madison campus, which he operated until it was displaced by the development of the Overture Center for the Arts.

 Dwight Armstrong

-The younger brother of Karl, Dwight was 19 at the time of the bombing.
-After the bombing, he lived in a commune in Toronto, where he used the name "Virgo".
-After a few months, he left the commune, went to Vancouver and then re-appeared in San Francisco, where he connected with the Symbionese Liberation Army (SLA), which was holding Patty Hearst at the time.
+Dwight Armstrong, Karl's younger brother, was 19 at the time of the bombing.
+After the bombing, he lived in a commune in Toronto under the name "Virgo".
+After a few months, he left the commune, traveled first to Vancouver and then on to San Francisco, where he connected with the Symbionese Liberation Army (SLA) which was holding Patty Hearst at the time.
 It is believed he was not active in the SLA.
-He returned to Toronto and was arrested there on April 10, 1977.
-He pleaded guilty to the bombing, was sentenced to seven years in prison, and served three years before being released.
+He returned to Toronto where he was arrested on April 10, 1977.
+He pleaded guilty to the bombing, was sentenced to seven years in prison, of which he served three before being released.

-In 1987, he was arrested and then later convicted and sentenced to ten years in prison for conspiring to distribute amphetamines in Indiana.
-After being released from prison, he returned to Madison and worked for Union Cab until January 2001 when he purchased the Radical Rye Deli with his brother Karl.
+In 1987, he was arrested, convicted, and sentenced to ten years in prison for conspiring to distribute amphetamines in Indiana.
+After being released from prison, he returned to Madison and worked for Union Cab until January 2001, when he purchased the Radical Rye Deli with his brother.

 Dwight Armstrong died from lung cancer on June 20, 2010, at age 58.

 David Fine

-David Fine came to Madison as a freshman in 1969 at the age of 17.
-He wrote for the campus newspaper The Daily Cardinal, and associated with the other writers, including Leo Burt.
-He met Karl Armstrong for the first time in the summer of 1970.
+Eighteen years old at the time of the bombing, David Fine was the youngest of the four bombers.
+He came to UW Madison as a freshman in 1969.
+He wrote for the campus newspaper The Daily Cardinal, and associated with other writers, including Leo Burt.
+He met Karl Armstrong in the summer of 1970.

-Being 18 years old at the time of the bombing, he was the youngest of the four bombers.
-He was captured in San Rafael, California, on January 7, 1976.
-He was sentenced to seven years in federal prison for his part in the bombing, and he served three years.
+On January 7, 1976, he was captured in San Rafael, California, and sentenced to seven years in federal prison for his part in the bombing, of which he served three.

-In 1987, after passing the Oregon bar exam, Fine was denied admission to the bar on the grounds that he "had failed to show good moral character".
-Fine appealed the decision to the Supreme Court of Oregon which upheld the decision.
+In 1987, after passing the Oregon bar examination, Fine was denied admission to the bar on the grounds that he "had failed to show good moral character".
+Fine appealed the decision to the Oregon Supreme Court, which upheld the decision.